DmitriyProvatorov/History-HTML5-HistoryX/README.md

 				 Do not forget to duplicate in the end of function processing the answer: historyX.start (param1, param2, [param3]);
 			    The param3-list of roots of a site divided by a comma.
 An example - "http://mySite,http://www.mySite2,mySite3,mySite4/".
-			  Use/not use ' http:// ', ' www is supposed. ', ' a closing slash ' in roots.
+			  Use/not use ' http:// ', ' www. ', ' a closing slash ' in roots.

 			 Example:
 			    window.onload=function () {historyX.start (' ajax ', callback, "www.mysite/ru,mysite/en,http://www.mysite/ru,http://www.mysite/gm/");}